Training in Environmental Neuroscience (TENS) Program

 Environmental factors are increasingly recognized as key determinants in neurological diseases which are on the rise among underserved populations.
 Thus, there is an urgent need for scientists, particularly underrepresented minorities, trained in environmental health and neuroscience.

-The Training in Environmental Neuroscience (TENS) program, offered at Florida International University (FIU), a Carnegie "R1" research university and Hispanic-Serving Institution, aims to train interdisciplinary scientists at the interface of environmental health and neruoscience.
+The Training in Environmental Neuroscience (TENS) program, offered at Florida International University (FIU), a Carnegie "R1" research university and Hispanic-Serving Institution, aims to train interdisciplinary scientists at the interface of environmental health and neuroscience.

 FIU is uniquely poised to provide this research training through a partnership between the Brain, Behavior, and Environment (BBE) Program and the Cognitive Neuroscience (CN) Program bringing together faculty and students from the Robert Stempel College of Public Health & Social Work, the College of Arts, Sciences and Education, and the College of Engineering and Computing.